-The apps that support Bluetooth TPMS on smartphones are fairly intuitive.
-Advanced features include the ability to manually set thresholds for tyre pressure and set alarms with varying degrees of noise/vibration/light.
+The apps that support Bluetooth TPMS on smartphones are reasonably intuitive.
+Advanced features include manually setting thresholds for tyre pressure and alarms with varying degrees of noise/vibration/light.

-This means a slow puncture warning will take on a different form than an impending blow out etc.
+This means a slow puncture warning will take a different form than an impending blowout.

-Thankfully, there isn’t a huge amount of complexity here, so pairing and using all these systems isn’t a hassle.
+Thankfully, there isn’t much complexity here, so pairing and using all these systems isn’t a hassle.
 Default settings work best for 99% of commuters out of the box.

 With both internal and external TPMS, the sensors that transmit data are mounted in and around the valve.
 Because of where they mount, TPMS can only be mounted to metal stemmed valves.

-Internal TPMS are mounted underneath the valve stem on the inside of the tyre.
+Internal TPMS are mounted underneath the valve stem inside the tyre.
 These systems last as long as the battery that powers them (usually 3-7 years).
-This is also about the average life of a motorcycle tyre, and both are intended to be changed at the same time.
+This is also about the average life of a motorcycle tyre, and both are intended to be changed simultaneously.

 This auto-off feature detects when the bike is stationary and turns the unit to sleep mode, extending battery life.
-It detects when the bike begins moving again and starts to transmit pressure readings.
+It sees when the bike begins moving again and starts to transmit pressure readings.

 All of the battery-powered units on our list feature replaceable, single batteries.

-This is an essential feature and thankfully is not an issue with these products.
-If there were problems reported with any of the units on our list – we’d tell you.
+This is an essential feature and, thankfully, is not an issue with these products.
+If problems were reported with any of the units on our list – we’d tell you.